 Neither approach is inherently superior.
 What is important is that you align your selection with your business needs, budget, and goals.

-If you go the agency route, do the work.
-Find partners who are open about how they do what they do, care about business results, want long-term relationships — not just quick wins.
+If you choose to work with an agency, please ensure the necessary efforts are made.
+Find partners who are open about how they do what they do, care about business results, and want long-term relationships — not just quick wins.

-If you opt to develop in-house, have realistic expectations when it comes to the time, cost and management commitment it will take.
+If you choose to develop it in-house, be realistic about the time, cost, and management it will require.
 Don’t discount how difficult it is to find and retain high-performing digital marketing pros.

 Either way, the point is to make a determination and go with it.
-The most damaging decision is not taking action while your competitors are taking digital over.
+The most harmful choice is failing to take action while your competitors dominate the digital space.

-Your marketing success has less to do with whether you go in-house or agency, and more to do with hiring partners or bringing on team members who genuinely get your business, hit measurable goals and react to facts about what works.
+Your marketing success has less to do with whether you go in-house or with an agency and more to do with hiring partners or bringing on team members who genuinely get your business, hit measurable goals, and react to facts about what works.

-Thinking about engaging a Perth digital marketing company to execute your marketing strategy?
-Get in touch with SLINKY today to speak about the ways we can help your business to grow using trusted and clear cut digital marketing techniques.
+Considering engaging a Perth digital marketing company to execute your marketing strategy?
+Get in touch with SLINKY today to speak about how we can help your business grow using trusted and clear-cut digital marketing techniques.
 Having helped Perth businesses grow online for over 20 years, we’re dedicated to delivering genuine ROI – not just more visits and page views.